siddMahen/stest/README.md

 events you've emitted.

 The `setup` and `teardown` functions are given to you to setup your test case, and to perform a teardown.
 `setup` is required, `teardown` is optional.

 The `opts` argument allows you to specify a `timeout` in miliseconds.
 If all async calls are not called before that time, `stest` will give you a heads up.

 `stest` also supports code coverage using the `cover` method, which shows unseen LOC and gives you a brief overview of how much of the file you've tested.
+Do note that `cover` may trip up if you have really whacky syntax (like assignments inside of conditional statements and such).

 See the source code and inline documentation for more details.